Ivan Kőszegi: During the Interregnum

 On Kőszegi's advice, as the Steirische Reimchronik emphasizes, Wenceslaus II of Bohemia came to Hungary at the head of a large army in May 1304 to strengthen his son's position.
 The Bohemians entered the border at Holics (present-day Holíč, Slovakia), Ivan and his "relatives" joined his accompaniment.
 Marching towards the center of the kingdom, Wenceslaus recaptured Esztergom, looting its treasury, and handed it over to Ivan Kőszegi in June.
 However, his negotiations in Buda with the local lords convinced him that his son's position in Hungary had dramatically weakened, thus decided to take him back to Bohemia.
 The young Wenceslaus did not renounce Hungary and made Ivan Kőszegi governor of his realm before leaving for Bohemia in August.
 The Bohemian king even took the Holy Crown with himself to Prague.
+The Steirische Reimchronik and a charter of Thomas II, Archbishop of Esztergom suggest that Ivan was the source of ideas for this action too.
 After the outbreak of scandal, Ivan Kőszegi faced general uproar and anger against his person; the barons blamed him for having lost the crown jewels.
 In response, Ivan promised through Bishop Benedict Rád to recover the Holy Crown from Bohemia within a year, if they guarantee his safety.
 Thereafter, according to the Steirische Reimchronik, the "crafty palatine" sent a letter to Duke Otto of Bavaria, Béla IV's grandson, and invited him to the Hungarian throne.
 Accordingly, Ivan wrote in his letter that Otto can prove his ability by acquiring the crown from the Bohemian court.
 The Illuminated Chronicle also confirms the Kőszegis initiated the arrival of the Bavarian duke to Hungary.
 After signing an alliance with his cousin, Charles and Rudolph III of Austria jointly invaded Bohemia in autumn 1304.
 His army plundered the nearby landholdings in Sopron and Moson counties, owned by Ivan Kőszegi and marched into Moravia.
 According to the short-spoken Anonymi Leobiensis Chronicon, Charles launched a royal campaign against Ivan Kőszegi in 1305; receiving assistance from Rudolf III, he captured the rebellious lord' three unidentified forts.
 The Kőszegis looted and plundered the surrounding region with their raids from the occupied fort of Esztergom.
 Therefore, residing in Székesfehérvár, Archbishop Thomas excommunicated Ivan and Henry for their crimes against the burghers of Esztergom in July 1305.
 He also placed their provinces under interdict.